vinarmani/truf-node/deployments/infra/README.md

 PRIVATE_KEY=0000000000000000000000000000000000000000000000000000000000000001 \
 KWIL_ADMIN_BIN_PATH=kwil-admin \
 CHAIN_ID=truflation-dev \
-CDK_DOCKER="<YOUR-DIRECTORY>/tsn/deployments/infra/buildx.sh" \
+CDK_DOCKER="<YOUR-DIRECTORY>/tn/deployments/infra/buildx.sh" \
 cdk deploy --profile <YOUR-AWS-PROFILE> --all --asset-parallelism=false --notices false \
 --context deploymentStage=DEV \
---parameters TSN-DB-Stack-dev:sessionSecret=abab
+--parameters TN-DB-Stack-dev:sessionSecret=abab
 ```

 ### 2. Pre-configured Setup

-This method uses a pre-existing genesis file and a list of private keys for the TSN nodes.
+This method uses a pre-existing genesis file and a list of private keys for the TN nodes.
 It deploys only the launch templates, not the instances.

 #### Example Command: